 Palo Duro Canyon

-Sheridan ordered his forces onto the Plains and Mackenzie commanded the southern arm of a five-prong attack into the heart of Comancheria.
-He led his troops to the bottom of Palo Duro Canyon destroying several thousand lodges and capturing at least that many of the Indian's horses.
-Recalling how aggressively Quanah's warriors attacked his camp trying to recapture Mo-way's remuda and knowing it would seal the fate of the Plains warriors, he ordered the destruction of the herd.
+Sheridan ordered his forces onto the Plains, and Mackenzie commanded the southern arm of a five-pronged attack into the heart of Comancheria.
+He led his troops to the bottom of Palo Duro Canyon, destroying several thousand lodges and capturing at least that many of the Indians' horses.
+Recalling how aggressively Quanah's warriors attacked his camp when they tried to recapture Mo-way's remuda, and knowing it would seal the fate of the Plains warriors, he ordered the destruction of the herd.

 The following is an excerpt from the book, On The Border With Mackenzie, by Captain R. G. Carter.